 Juniors and seniors will be allowed to park in the West Gate lot, however, because of the finite number of parking spots, we cannot guarantee on-campus parking for every student.
 All student drivers must have a CA-issued automobile permit, whether parking on or off campus.
 Illegally parked or unregistered cars are subject to ticketing or towing.

 Parking at CA remains a privilege and we are pleased to extend it to eligible students.
 So as to reduce the number of cars coming to campus, we ask all drivers to carpool whenever possible.

 Boarding students are not allowed to have or operate a car under any circumstances.
-Boarding students must obtain permission to ride in a car by completing a white slip with their house faculty or an administrator prior to riding in a car.
+Boarders must follow sign-out procedures according to boarding rules.
 Day students transporting boarding students who do not have the appropriate permissions will lose their driving and parking privileges.

 Both parents and students should be aware of the Graduated Licensing Law, which states (among other things) that drivers with a junior operator’s license are not able to carry passengers other than family members in their car for the first six months after receiving their license.

 Calendar information changes frequently.
 For the latest and most up-to-date information, check Concord Academy’s Web calendar at concordacademy.org/calendar.

 3.05 Cell Phones